facebook/create-react-app/docusaurus/docs/running-tests.md

 All Jest matchers are [extensively documented here](https://jestjs.io/docs/en/expect.html).

-Nevertheless you can use a third-party assertion library like [Chai](https://www.chaijs.com/) if you want to, as described below.
+Nevertheless, you can use a third-party assertion library like [Chai](https://www.chaijs.com/) if you want to, as described below.

 Additionally, you might find [jest-enzyme](https://github.com/blainekasten/enzyme-matchers) helpful to improve your tests with readable matchers.
 The above `contains` code can be written more concisely with jest-enzyme.